-Read through the Quick Assessment at the Right.
+Read through the Quick Assessment Below.
 As you do, how many are you experiencing now, or have in the recent past?
 If you answered “Yes” to several of these challenges, it is very likely you are experiencing an anxiety disorder.

 - Pounding heart

 - Difficulty concentrating